nih-niddk-mbs/StochasticGene.jl/docs/src/examples/shared_parameter_fits.md

 ```

 The map is additive to the older scalar settings. `propcv` remains the fallback, `propcv_rate` and
-`propcv_noise` still work, and `propcv_levels` overrides them for recursive parameters that match a key.
+`propcv_noise` still work, and `propcv_levels` overrides them for shared-fit parameters that match a key.
 `fit.jl` assembles these settings into one proposal CV vector before constructing the sampler proposal.

 Lookup is ordered from most specific to broad:

-- `(family=:R, owner=(top=:top, group=:ThreePrime))`, `(family, owner)`, or the full owner path.
+- `(family=:R, owner=(top=:top, group=Symbol("3Prime")))`, `(family, owner)`, or the full owner path.
-- Group-specific keys such as `(family=:R, level=:group, value=:ThreePrime)`, `(:R, :group, :ThreePrime)`, `(:group, :ThreePrime)`, or `:ThreePrime`.
+- Group-specific keys such as `(family=:R, level=:group, value=Symbol("3Prime"))`, `(:R, :group, Symbol("3Prime"))`, `(:group, Symbol("3Prime"))`, or `Symbol("3Prime")`.
 - Family/level keys such as `(family=:R, level=:group)`, `(:R, :group)`, `:R`, or `:group`.

 For the common 3Prime/5Prime setup, `:top` controls shared `G`, initiation, and decay parameters; `:group`
 controls group-owned `R` parameters; and `:noise` controls the noise parameters whether they are group-owned
 or individual-owned.

 This intentionally keeps downstream prediction tools simple.
-A downstream analysis should be able to read one group rate file as "the rates this group needs to run" without reconstructing the recursive sharing graph.
+A downstream analysis should be able to read one group rate file as "the rates this group needs to run" without reconstructing the shared-parameter graph.
 The combined `info_*.toml`/`.jld2` records which group rate files belong to the joint run.

 ## Cache Behavior

-The recursive likelihood still avoids redundant expensive work when possible:
+The shared-fit likelihood still avoids redundant expensive work when possible:

 - `transition_families` determines how many transition matrices `a` are cached.
 - `emission_families` determines how many emission parameter groups are cached.
 - Each trace is assigned to one transition group and one emission group.

 Operationally, the likelihood loops over traces using assembled full rates.
-The special recursive behavior is limited to caching reusable `(a, p0)` transition objects and emission/noise objects.
+The special shared-fit behavior is limited to caching reusable `(a, p0)` transition objects and emission/noise objects.

 For the no-`h` 3Prime/5Prime example, there are two transition groups and two emission groups.
 For the `-h` individual-noise case, there are still two transition groups, but emission groups are trace-specific.